unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 <br>
 <br>

-`Pods` are not directly managed by the user, but through higher-level objects called `Deployment`.
+`Pods` are not directly managed by the user, but through higher-level objects called `Deployment`s.
 - They exist to manage the release of a new version of the application
 - Avoid downtime during the update process of a Pod
 - Ties together `ReplicaSets` and `Pods`